pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-24-avlaki-bay-monemvasia.md

 {{< image src="IMG_6764.jpg" alt="Looks like a scene from Lord Of The Rings or Game of Thrones" ratio="3x2" >}}

-Literally 5 minutes after we were safely moored in the small harbor, a thunderstorm broke loose, lighting flashing every 5 minutes all around us.
+Literally 5 minutes after we were safely moored in the small harbor, a thunderstorm broke loose, lightning flashing every minute all around us.
 Let me tell you, being in a thunderstorm on a boat is a lot less enjoyable than watching one from a house on land.

 Mercifully, the gale passed quickly and the sun came out again.
 I took the opportunity the scrub the deck a bit.
 Friendly Swedes on the next boat lent us their hose so we could connect ours to the tap.
-Fresh water again!
+Life-giving water!
 Nectar from the Gods!
 Oh, how we showered!